sunfounder/arduino_starter_kit/docs/source/9_desk_lamp.rst

 1. Open the Arduino IDE, go to the “File” menu, and select “New Sketch” to start a fresh project.
 Close any other sketch windows that might be open.
 2. Save your new sketch by clicking “Save” from the “File” menu or by pressing ``Ctrl + S``.
 Save it in the default Arduino Sketchbook location under the name ``Lesson9_Desk_Lamp``.
 Click "Save".

-3. The LED in your circuit is connected to digital pin on the R3 board, set as output.
+3. The LED in your circuit is connected to digital pin on the Arduino Uno R3, set as output.
 Remember to add a comment.

 .. note::